Analysis | How Vox Evokes Spain’s Past to Shake Politics Today

 2. What does this mean for Spain’s politics?

-Vox’s capture of 24 seats in the Spanish parliament, though well below expectations at the time, sharpened rivalries as the traditional parties had to adjust to a new challenge from the right.
+Vox’s popularity has sharpened rivalries as the traditional parties had to adjust to a new challenge from the right.
 The PP has seen Vox reach out to its base of conservative voters with an appeal to traditional Spanish values.
 For the ruling Socialists, Vox’s rise created an opportunity to rally voters who oppose the far right.
 While Vox taps into some conservative values with echoes of the Franco era, the Socialist manifesto includes proposals that invoke the other side of Spain’s Civil War history: If elected, Sanchez’s party would designate a national day to remember Spaniards killed by Franco and remove any remaining symbols of the dictatorship from public places.

 3. How would Vox try to change Spain?